 Originally used for informal wear at the start to the of the 18th century, they were worn throughout the century as a more comfortable alternative to stays, and became more popular at the end of the century with the change in fashion from the elaborate 18th century styles to the softer neoclassical styles.

 Jumps had an interesting public image.
 On one hand, they were promoted as a healthier alternative to stays by doctors and others who felt that too restrictive stays were unhealthy.
 In 1740 Mrs Delaney wrote to her sister imploring her not to lace tightly, and sending a pair of jumps for her to wear instead.
-On the other, a woman in jumps was less impeccably dressed, and less morally impeccable, in stays.
+On the other, a woman in jumps was less impeccably dressed, and thus less morally impeccable, in stays.
 A 1762 poem describes a woman as “Now a neat shape in stays, now a slattern in jumps.”

 As the fashions changed and the popularity of jumps rose, other forms of soft undergarments also evolved.
 Among these was the corset.

 Corset, like corsage, comes from the French term for a body (corps) and the term was first used in France in the 1770s (though there had been an earlier Medieval/Renaissance usage of corset which described a decorative sleeveless bodice).
 In 1777 a corset was described (in French) as “a little pair of stays usually made of quilted linen without bones that ladies fasten in front with strings or ribbon and that they wear in deshabille.”